 What is Meati?

-Does Meati Crispy Cutlets Really Taste Like Chicken?
+Do Meati Crispy Cutlets Taste Like Chicken?

-"Tastes like chicken" is subjective and can vary from person to person.
-I think it has successfully mimicked the texture, chew, and mouthfeel.
 For some people, Meati comes close enough to traditional chicken, and they choose to eat it because of its delicious texture and flavor that stands out on its own without needing to mimic the exact taste of traditional chicken.

 As for the flavor, Meati seasons its products in a way that complements traditional chicken recipes.
 While it might not be a 100% indistinguishable match for everyone, many people find that when it's cooked with other ingredients or marinated, it can be pretty convincing.
-Like most plant-based meats, the flavor can also be influenced by how you prepare it—seasoning, cooking methods, accompanying dishes, etc. Give it a try, and let me know what you think in the comments.

 Here are the ingredients on display.
 See the recipe card for quantities.